siddhesh2263/k3-cluster-setup/readme.md

 ## Part 2 - Setting up kubectl on the development machine

+In this section, we'll set up `kubectl`, the command-line tool that lets us interact with the K3s cluster from our development machine.
+We'll copy the configuration file from the master node, adjust it so it points to the master's IP, and verify that we can view and manage cluster resources directly from our development environment.

-The kubectl utility uses the `kubeconfig` file on the development machine to authenticate and communicate with the K3s API server.
+The `kubectl` utility uses the `kubeconfig` file on the development machine to authenticate and communicate with the K3s API server.

 ### Retrieve the kubeconfig file: